nicole-dwenger/cdsvisual-mnistclassification/README.md

 ```

 ### 2. Data
-The images and labels of the MNIST database are loaded directory in the script, meaning it is not necessary to retrieve any data beforehand.
+The images and labels of the MNIST database are loaded directly from [openml](https://www.openml.org/d/554) in the script, meaning it is not necessary to retrieve any data beforehand.

 ### 3.1.
 Logistic Regression Classifier: lr-mnist.py
 The logistic regression classifier can be trained and evaluated using the script `lr-mnist.py`.
 This script should be called from the `src/` directory: